Rodolfocartas/TKCryptor/README.md

 SecRandomCopyBytes(NULL, 12, iv.mutableBytes);

 NSData *cipherText = [TKAESCCMCryptor encrypt:data withKey:key iv:iv];
 NSData *encryptedKey = [TKRSACryptor encrypt:key withKeyInHex:keyInHex];
 ```

+Or use the wrapper `TKCryptor` wich does:
+ *  Encrypts the data with AES-CBC using generated AES256 session key and IV (12)
+ *  Encrypts the session key with RSA using public key (using Keychain)
+ *  Returns fully composed message in format:
+    - a prefix ("")
+    - a separator ($)
+    - RSA encrypted AES key, base64 encoded
+    - a separator ($)
+    - a Payload of iv and cipherText, base64 encoded

 Note:
 * AES 256 key